sapegin/sapegin.me/src/content/blog/naming.md

 expect(c1.textContent).toEqual('42')
 -->

-Destructuring could be another solution here, see the Use destructuring section above.
+Destructuring could be another solution here — we’ve covered it already.

 Sometimes, intermediate variables can serve as comments, explaining the data they hold, that otherwise might not be clear: